thephpleague/csv/docs/9.0/reader/resultset.md

 As such using the instance on huge results will trigger high memory usage as all the data will be stored in a
 <code>ArrayIterator</code> instance for cache to allow rewinding and inspecting the tabular data.</p>

-Please refer to the [TabularData Importer](/9.0/interoperability/tabular-data-importer) for more information.

 ## Selecting records

 Please header over the [TabularDataReader documentation page](/9.0/reader/tabular-data-reader)